 The Edgar Allan Poe Collection at the Enoch Pratt Free Library & More

-The Enoch Pratt Free Library is Baltimore City’s public library, the Central Library located at 400 Cathedral Street.
-It has been a local monument to literature and information for generations.
-Among its treasures is an important collection of Poe memorabilia, including rare books, manuscripts, original letters, images, biographical and critical articles, illustrated editions and even a lock of his hair and a piece of his coffin.
+The Enoch Pratt Free Library is Baltimore City’s public library, the Central Library is located at 400 Cathedral Street, and it has been a local monument to literature and information for generations.
+Among its treasures is an important collection of Poe memorabilia, including rare books, manuscripts, original letters, images, biographical and critical articles, illustrated editions, and even a lock of his hair and a piece of his coffin.
 A special meeting room on the second floor has been dedicated as the Edgar Allan Poe Room.
+Curated tours for groups between 10 and 15 people are available of Poe’s life with the Pratt Library and the Poe House.

 Church Home and Hospital